-- Ensure all doors between rooms, air-conditioned lobbies and non-air-conditioned rooms such as the main lobby, triple lift lobby at LG1 and LG2, capsule area, pre-function, emergency staircase and toilets are always closed. - 2 Operate manually all the frame lights in all low and high zone lift lobbies. - Set air conditioning temperature at ±240c in Dewan Perdana and Multi-Purpose Hall (MPH) 1 and 2 during the preparation process and ensure that all doors are always closed. - Operate lights manually through BCS system at cafeteria's open dining area on Level 3 which is restricted for 2 hours only starting at 7.30 am until 9.30 am while fans between 12.30 pm until 2.30 pm on every working day. - Switch off lights at the corridors from Level 3 to 26 manually during break time between 1.00 pm and 2.00 pm on every working day. - Operate all floodlights and façade lights manually except the street lights for night-time lighting of the Tower building. - Set operating hours for the air conditioning system at lift lobby LG1 and LG2 are from 8.00 am until 7.00 pm on working days through the BCS system. - Operate air conditioning system at capsule area is automatically through the BCS system only if there is a need for it. - Operate automatically air conditioning system at the corridor area behind Dewan Perdana and also the Preparation Room on Level 1 through the BCS system if there is a need to use the room. - Swtich on automatically the exhaust ventilation system at the toilets from 6.30 am until 6.30 pm on working days through the BCS system. - Turn off manually all desktop and laptop computers and not left in sleep/standby mode as well as disconnect all the power supply for charging laptop batteries, battery banks, mobile phones and other small electrical tools after working hours. - Turn off manually all hot and cold-water dispensers all levels are turned a after office hours and weekends and turn it on again on the following working day. - Replace LED lighting at the office areas with lower energy consumption but maintain the same lux intensity level. - Limit the operating hours for water heating system for bathing such as in the toilets of VIP rooms, Level 3, the gymnasium and TASKA MITI from 6:00 am until 8:00 pm every day. - Re-organise the schedule for operation of Air Handling Units during night time and weekends to meet the minimum load of the baby chiller. - Set the jet fan operation at basement car park LG1 and LG2 to meet the minimum requirement of CO2 level. - Replace the compound spotlight with LED lighting which use lower energy consumption but maintaining the same lux intensity level. - Replace the obsolete refrigerant from R410a to R32 for nine (9) units of air-conditioning split unit which use lower energy consumption but maintain the same capacity. - Limit and control manually the quantity of home/kitchen electrical appliances and equipment such as refrigerators, electric kettles, coffee makers, dry fryers, toasters and others that can be brought and installed on each level and also turn off their operation after office hours and weekends and only turned on again on the next working day. - 20 Turn off unnecessary lighting units for basement car parks at LG2 during unoccupied days/times.
+1 Ensure all doors between rooms, air-conditioned lobbies and non-air- conditioned rooms such as the main lobby, triple lift lobby at LG1 and LG2, capsule area, pre-function, emergency staircase and toilets are always closed.
+2 Operate manually all the frame lights in all low and high zone lift lobbies.
+3 Set air conditioning temperature at ±24°c in Dewan Perdana and Multi-Purpose Hall (MPH) 1 and 2 during the preparation process and ensure that all doors are always closed.
+4 Operate lights manually through BCS system at cafeteria's open dining area on Level 3 which is restricted for 2 hours only starting at 7.30 am until 9.30 am while fans between 12.30 pm until 2.30 pm on every working day.
+5 Switch off lights at the corridors from Level 3 to 26 manually during break time between 1.00 pm and 2.00 pm on every working day.
+6 Operate all floodlights and façade lights manually except the street lights for night-time lighting of the Tower building.
+7 Set operating hours for the air conditioning system at lift lobby LG1 and LG2 are from 8.00 am until 7.00 pm on working days through the BCS system.
+8 Operate air conditioning system at capsule area automatically through the BCS system, only if there is a need for it.
+9 Operate automatically air conditioning system at the corridor area behind Dewan Perdana and also the Preparation Room on Level 1 through the BCS system if there is a need to use the room.
+10 Switch on automatically the exhaust ventilation system at the toilets from 6.30 am until 6.30 pm on working days through the BCS system.
+11 Turn off manually all desktop and laptop computers and not left in sleep/standby mode as well as disconnect all the power supply for charging laptop batteries, battery banks, mobile phones and other small electrical tools after working hours.
+12 Turn off manually all hot and cold-water dispensers at all levels are turned y after office hours and weekends and turn it on again on the following working day.
+42 Replace LED lighting at the office areas with lower energy consumption but 13 Replace LED lighting at the office areas with tower energy consumption but

+14 Limit the operating hours for water heating system for bathing such as in the toilets of VIP rooms, Level 3, the gymnasium and TASKA MITI from 6.00 am until 8.00 pm every day.
+15 Re-organise the schedule for operation of Air Handling Units during night time and weekends to meet the minimum load of the baby chiller.
+16 Set the jet fan operation at basement car park LG1 and LG2 to meet the minimum requirement of $CO_2$ level.
+17 Replace the compound spotlight with LED lighting which use lower energy consumption but maintaining the same lux intensity level.
+18 Replace the obsolete refrigerant from R410a to R32 for nine (9) units of air-conditioning split unit which use lower energy consumption but maintain the same capacity.
+19 Limit and control manually the quantity of home/kitchen electrical appliances and equipment such as refrigerators, electric kettles, coffee makers, dry fryers, toasters and others that can be brought and installed on each level and also turn off their operation after office hours and weekends and only turned on again on the next working day.
+20 Turn off unnecessary lighting units for basement car parks at LG2 during unoccupied days/times.